 ## What is porting?

 Phone number porting allows you to transfer your existing telephone number or numbers from your old telephone company to Ooma.
-This will save you the time and hassle of giving your customers your new contact information, and eliminates the risk of your customers being unable to contact you.
+This will save you the time and hassle of giving your customers your new contact information.
+It also eliminates the risk of your customers being unable to contact you.

 ## How much does porting cost?

 Phone number porting is complimentary for all regular phone numbers.
 Once your number or numbers have been ported to your account, they can be assigned to a user.
 The first phone number that is assigned to each user is complimentary.
-Additional phone numbers will be billed at the standard rate of $10.00/month (VAT included) for each number.
+Additional phone numbers will be billed at the standard rate of £XX.XX/month (including VAT) for each number.

 ## How long does porting take?